microsoft/vscode-wiki/Smoke-Test.md

 #### First User Experience

-This task is about verifying how a first launch behaves for new users that have never started Code before.
+This task is about verifying how a first launch behaves for new users who have never started Code before.
 * Delete the user-data-dir and extensions dir from previous steps
 * Run `code-insiders --user-data-dir <data dir> --extensions-dir <extensions dir> <vscode-smoketest-express-folder>`
 * Verify you see a welcome page and the experience is pleasant